Roadmap

 Internal HTTPS between services

-Technical debt: services inside the platform communicate with each other over an open protocol.
+Technical debt: services inside the platform talk to each other over an open protocol.
 Time to lock it down.

 • Internal proxy with TLS certificates for all backend services